mtrohman/heiswayi.github.io/_posts/2016-12-17-csharp-simple-serialport-singleton-class.md

 ---
 layout: post
 title: C# - Simple SerialPort singleton class
-description: This is my singleton class code snippet called SerialPortManager, commonly used in my projects for receiving data via serial communication.
+description: My singleton class code snippet called SerialPortManager for handling serial data communication in some of my C# projects.
 keywords: c# programming, singleton design pattern, serial port, serial communication
 tags: [CSharp, SerialPort, Singleton]
 comments: true
 ---

-This is my singleton class code snippet, called as `SerialPortManager` which is basically based on [System.IO.Ports.SerialPort](https://msdn.microsoft.com/en-us/library/system.io.ports.serialport(v=vs.110).aspx) class.
-I created this singleton class for my own use in simple and small C# projects for receiving data stream from a serial port, e.g. [Arduino](https://www.arduino.cc/) board.
-The code snippet also available on [my gist](https://gist.github.com/heiswayi/80eda1a6905ba4edee8bd21a45f3a22d).
+In my projects, some of them involves serial data communication.
+So, I think there is a need for me to create a reusable class that I could always reuse whenever I develop application that use serial data communication protocol.
+Mostly with the projects that I'm using [Arduino](https://www.arduino.cc/) board.
+Here is my singleton class called `SerialPortManager` which is basically based on [System.IO.Ports.SerialPort](https://msdn.microsoft.com/en-us/library/system.io.ports.serialport(v=vs.110).aspx) class.

+This full source code also available on [my gist here](https://gist.github.com/heiswayi/80eda1a6905ba4edee8bd21a45f3a22d).

 ### SerialPortManager.cs